projectcalico/calico/security/tutorials/app-layer-policy/enforce-policy-istio.md

 You should get no response, and refreshing your browser should not show an increased balance.

-You might wonder how {{site.prodname}} was able to detect and prevent this attack—the attacker was able to steal the keys which prove identity in our system.
+You might wonder how {{site.prodname}} was able to detect and prevent this attack-the attacker was able to steal the keys which prove identity in our system.
 This highlights the value of multi-layer authentication checks.
 Although our attack pod had the keys to fool the X.509 certificate check,
 {{site.prodname}} also monitors the Kubernetes API Server for which IP addresses are associated with which